 Brazilian wool is black and has soft woolen strands that look a lot like hair.
-It is a common kind of yarn used to knit and can even be braided into hair to make the heavy braided hair.
+It is a common kind of yarn used to knit and can even be braided into hair to make heavy braided hair.
 A Brazilian Wool Braid uses this wool and braids it into the hair to give them volume and make them look shinier.

-Step-By-Step Procedure To Make Brazilian Wool Braid
+Step-By-Step Procedure to Make Brazilian Wool Braids

-- Part your hair and take a small section of the hair and divide it into three sub-sections.
+1. Part your hair and take a small section of the hair and divide it into three sub-sections.
 Clip up the rest of your hair so that it doesn’t interfere with the braids.

-- Now, start with braiding these sub-sections into a normal three-strand braid.
+2. Now, start with braiding these sub-sections into a normal three-strand braid.

-- After the first knot, take a thin section of the Brazilian wool and fold it in half.
+3. After the first knot, take a thin section of the Brazilian wool and fold it in half.

-- Now take the Brazilian wool strand from the point of the bend and place it between the first know of your braided hair.
+4. Now take the Brazilian wool strand from the point of the bend and place it between the first know of your braided hair.

-- Add this section of wool and continue to braid with it.
+5. Add this section of wool and continue to braid with it.
 After another knot, add some more Brazilian wool similarly as done previously.

-- After you have added the sections of Brazilian wool and the braid is to the thickness that you prefer, stop adding the wool extensions and finish the braid.
+6. After you have added the sections of Brazilian wool and the braid is to the thickness that you prefer, stop adding the wool extensions and finish the braid.

-- Repeat the above steps throughout your head and go section by section till your whole head is covered with the braids.
+7. Repeat the above steps throughout your head and go section by section till your whole head is covered with the braids.

-- Now, take boiling hot water and dip the ends of your hair in the water to secure them well and then pat dry with a towel.
+8. Now, take boiling hot water and dip the ends of your hair in the water to secure them well and then pat dry with a towel.

-- Use hairspray and dry shampoo to secure the braids and settle down the frizz.
+9. Use hairspray and dry shampoo to secure the braids and settle down the frizz.

 Your Brazilian wool braids are done!
 Now that they are done, you can choose to tie them up in a ponytail or leave them loose; they look beautiful and make your hair look voluminous at any time!